 There’s nothing like a good old-fashioned small town 4th of July parade to remind one of the grand ‘ole flag.

 One of the things that continues to amaze me about the U.S., is the diversity.
-And I don’t just mean diversity among the populations.
+I don’t just mean diversity among the populations.
 We’ve driven 3 major road trips across this vast country; the northern route, the classic Route 66 from Illinois to California, and most recently an 8,000-mile back and forth trip across the country.
 Honestly, there were times when it felt as if instead of crossing state borders, we crossed country borders.
-There are so many regional areas, each of which offers its own local culture, language, accent, food, style, etc., it’s no wonder there are times when – as a nation – we feel divided.
+There are so many regional areas, each of which offers its own local culture, language, accent, food, style, etc. It’s no wonder there are times when, as a nation, we feel divided.

-The last time I counted, I think we’ve passed through 33 states, that’s not bad and I think it gives us a pretty good feel for the country.
+The last time I counted, I think we’ve passed through 33 states.
+That’s not bad and I think it gives us a pretty good feel for the country.
 Is the U.S. perfect?
 Far from it.
-But I’m free to say that without fear of repercussions and I can come and go as I please.
-I remember on our most recent road trip, we happened to be in Austin, TX on a day when there was an organized protest – in front of the Austin capitol building – on behalf of the right to keep and bear arms.
+I’m free to say that without fear of repercussions and I can come and go as I please.
+I remember on our most recent road trip, we happened to be in Austin, TX.
+There was an organized protest in front of the Austin capitol building.
+It was on behalf of the right to keep and bear arms.
 It just so happened our car was parked a few yards from the protest.
-Witnessing all of those people with rifles and assorted guns hanging on their arms; I couldn’t get in the car fast enough.
+Witnessing all of those people with rifles and assorted guns hanging on their arms, I couldn’t get in the car fast enough.
 I am not a fan of guns, or gun lobbyists.
 And then I remembered the train station in Paris where armed military personnel routinely patrol the station.
 I was reminded, it’s not just the U.S.

-So I’m taking the 4th of July to remember what this country stands for and that people – from all walks of life and from all over the world – are inherently good.
-We just don’t always see eye-to-eye and I guess it’s all about perspective that keeps it interesting.
+I’m taking the 4th of July to remember what this country stands for.
+It stands for people from all walks of life and from all over the world who are inherently good.
+We just don’t always see eye-to-eye.
+I guess it’s all about perspective that keeps it interesting.
 Perspective: the state of one’s ideas, the facts known to one, etc., in having a meaningful interrelationship: You have to live here a few years to see local conditions in perspective.

-So Happy 4th of July to you and yours.
-Whether or not you are barbequing, standing along a parade route, sunbathing on the beach, eating fried chicken and watching fireworks, or even if you are traveling in some far away land, Happy 4th of July to you!
-And thank you for continuing to follow us, One Road at a Time ~
+Happy 4th of July to you and yours.
+Whether or not you are barbequing, standing along a parade route, sunbathing on the beach, eating fried chicken and watching .fireworks, or even if you are traveling in some far away land, Happy 4th of July to you!
+And thank you for continuing to follow us